 This is a biggy!
-With ABBTA and ATOL being plastered all over our screens, travellers almost feel they need it even though they do not totally understand it.
-Many do not understand the basics, that ABTA is only for British travel agents or ATOL is for flights.
+With ABTA and ATOL being plastered all over our screens, travellers almost feel they need it even though they do not totally understand it.
+Many do not understand the basics; ABTA is only for British travel agents or ATOL is for flights.
 Although, the responsible traveller booking a locally operated holiday in advance could be at a higher financial risk.
-Many countries do not have a bonding scheme in place and for overseas operators this can be a major problem.
-The fear economy started during the financial crises and is rearing its evil head again due to Brexit.
+Many countries do not have a bonding scheme in place and for overseas operators, this can be a major problem.
+The fear economy started during the financial crises and is rearing its evil head once again due to Brexit.
 Everybody searches for the following stamp or some kind of accreditation.

 3, Can I see their reviews?

 Reviews are so important!
 These can trump most bonding schemes.
-Travellers trust other travellers and the popularity of Trip Advisor shows how much people care about what other people think.
+Travellers trust other travellers and the popularity of Trip Advisor suggests people care about what other people think.
 Many will not even go on holiday unless they can read something that puts their mind at ease.
-Furthermore, some negative reviews actually help with conversion, here’s more information
+Furthermore, don’t be scared of criticism, some negative reviews actually help with conversion, here’s more information

 4, What is the current situation?

-As we are all abused by a constant bombardment of terrorism attacks, virus fears and political unrest many are fearful of travelling.
-To be perfectly honest I completely understand why!
-I investigated some of the places the FCO suggest are safe here and created a safe holiday map, but be warned its very limited!
+We are all bombarded with stories of terrorist attacks, virus fears and political unrest that many are becoming fearful of travel.
+To be perfectly honest, I completely understand why!
+I investigated some of the places the FCO suggest are safe and created a safe holiday map, but be warned its very limited!
 Turkey, Egypt, in fact most of the middle east is out of bounds.
 People are now reconsidering Central and South America due to the zika virus and all of Africa was out of bounds until recently.
 This prevents people from travelling and fulfilling their bucket list.
 Uganda is a common occurrence, it is considered a dangerous country and is regrettably dropped from a lot of wish lists.
 But who would want to miss this little guy!